JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 On the other hand, if you only care about showing Einstein recommendations, you simply have to ensure that you use the same string when you retrieve web/email recommendations that you previously used for tracking via collect code.

 > **Note:** It is so far not completely clear to me what effect it has if you don't use the readable email here but instead follow Salesforce's optional recommendation to hash/encrypt the email address.
-Will update this section once I tested more.
+Will update this section once I tested more. **TBC**

 ##### Attribute Affinity